DeekshaJaitly1/project-4/README.md

 # project-4
-# 🍷 Wine Classification Project
+# 🍷 Wine Classification using Agglomerative Clustering

-This repository contains a machine learning project focused on classifying wines based on their chemical properties.
-The goal is to accurately predict wine types (or quality) using supervised learning algorithms and evaluate model performance using various metrics.

-## 📊 Problem Statement

-Wine classification is a common problem in the field of machine learning.
-By analyzing various physicochemical features of wine samples, this project aims to build a model that can classify:

-- Red vs White wine
-**or**
-- Wine quality score (if using regression or multi-class classification)

-## 🧠 Models Used

-This project experiments with multiple classification algorithms, including:

-- Logistic Regression
-- Decision Trees
-- Random Forest
-- Support Vector Machines (SVM)
-- k-Nearest Neighbors (k-NN)
-- XGBoost (optional)

-Hyperparameter tuning and cross-validation are applied to enhance model performance.
+This project applies **Agglomerative Clustering**, a type of hierarchical clustering algorithm, to group wine samples based on their chemical features.
+Unlike supervised classification, this is an **unsupervised learning** approach where the algorithm finds natural groupings in the data without pre-defined labels.

-## 📁 Dataset
+## 💡 Overview

-The dataset used is the [UCI Wine Dataset](https://archive.ics.uci.edu/ml/datasets/wine) or [Wine Quality Dataset](https://archive.ics.uci.edu/ml/datasets/Wine+Quality).
-It contains the following features:

-- Fixed acidity
-- Volatile acidity
-- Citric acid
-- Residual sugar
+Agglomerative Clustering is a bottom-up hierarchical clustering technique that merges the closest pairs of data points into clusters, step-by-step, until all points are grouped into a hierarchy.
+It is particularly useful when we want to explore underlying patterns or categories in the data.

+In this project, we use Agglomerative Clustering to identify patterns among different types of wine based on multiple features.

+## 🔍 Key Features

+- Data preprocessing and scaling
-- Chlorides
+- Applying Agglomerative Clustering
-- Free sulfur dioxide
+- Dendrogram visualization for hierarchical structure
+- Visualization of clusters in reduced 2D space (e.g., PCA or t-SNE)
+- Evaluation using silhouette score and visual validation

+## 🧰 Libraries Used

-- Total sulfur dioxide
+- Python
-- Density
+- Scikit-learn
-- pH
+- Pandas, NumPy
-- Sulphates
+- Matplotlib, Seaborn
-- Alcohol
+- Scipy (for dendrograms)
-- Output: Wine type or quality score

-## 📌 Project Structure